 Home Forward has modified owner proposal selection procedures for PBV units in order to increase Permanent Supportive Housing in our community by awarding PBV units via a local competitive process in collaboration with the City of Portland and Multnomah County.
 This local process includes issuing a Notice of Funding Availability and accepting proposals from housing developers and owners across the County.
 This effort ensures that PBVs are aligned with capital and services funding made available from our jurisdictional partners.
 The local competitive process may be waived and PBVs may be awarded based on a formal approval and resolution process by Home Forward's Board of Commissioners when the property is owned directly or indirectly by Home Forward, subject to HUD's requirements regarding subsidy layering.
 The owned units would not be subject to any required assessments for voluntary conversion.

-Metric Baseline Benchmark Final Projected Outcome Additional units of housing m nade available (Standard Me tric: HC#1) Number of new housing units made available for households at or below 80% AMI FY2011: 1,100 units FY2021: 1,820 units made available Maintain at least 1,100 units that have been made available through this activity Units of housing preserved (Standard Metric: HC#2) Number of units preserved for households at or below 80% AMI that would otherwise not be available Prior to implementation: 0 units FY2021: 654 units preserved 654 units will be preserved through conversion from public housing to project-based vouchers Decrease in wait list time (St andard Metric: HC#3) Note: Because Home Forwa show the historical impact of ementation baseline for this me etric, we are not able to Average applicant time on wait list in months FY2014: 15 months FY2021: 32 months 32 months Displacement prevention (Standard Note: Because Home Forwal show the historical impact of rd does not have a pre-imple ementation baseline for this me etric, we are not able to Number of households at or below 80% AMI that would lose assistance or need to move FY2015: 904 households FY2021: 900 households Over 800 additional project-based voucher units are available through our ability to exceed the 25% building cap Increase in Resident Mobility (Standard Metric: HC#5) Number of households able to move to a better unit and/or neighborhood of opportunity FY2011: 93 households FY2021: 400 households 400 households Agency Cost Savings (Standard Metric: CE#1) Total cost of task in dollars Prior to implementation: \$30,720 FY2021: \$24,500 Less than \$25,000 Staff time savings (Standard Metric: CE#2) Total time to complete the task Prior to implementation, 917 hours FY2021: 530 hours Less than 700 hours
+Metric Baseline Benchmark Final Projected Outcome Additional units of housing m ade available (Standard Me tric: HC#1) Number of new housing units made available for households at or below 80% AMI available Maintain at least 1,100 units that have been made available through this activity Units of housing preserved (Standard Metric: HC#2) - Number of units preserved for households at or below 80% AMI that would otherwise not be available Prior to implementation: 0 units FY2021: 654 units preserved 654 units will be preserved through conversion from public housing to project- based vouchers Decrease in wait list time (St andard Metric: HC#3) Note: Because Home Forwar show the historical impact of ementation baseline for this me tric, we are not able to Average applicant time on wait list in months FY2014: 15 months FY2021: 32 months 32 months Displacement prevention (Sta andard Metric: HC#4) Note: Because Home Forwar show the historical impact of ementation baseline for this me tric, we are not able to Number of households at or below 80% AMI that would lose assistance or need to move FY2015: 904 households FY2021: 900 households Over 800 additional project-based voucher units are available through our ability to exceed the 25% building cap Increase in Resident Mobility v (Standard Metric: HC#5) Number of households able to move to a better unit and/or neighborhood of opportunity FY2011: 93 households FY2021: 400 households 400 households Agency Cost Savings (Stand ard Metric: CE#1) Total cost of task in dollars Prior to implementation: \$30,720 FY2021: \$24,500 Less than \$25,000 Staff time savings (Standard Metric: CE#2) Total time to complete the task Prior to implementation, 917 hours FY2021: 530 hours Less than 700 hours

-Metric Baseline Benchmark Final Projected Outcome Decrease in error rate of task c execution (Standard Metric : CE#3) Note: Because Home Forward impact of this activity rd does not have a pre-imple ementation baseline, we are no t able to show the historical Average error rate in completing task FY2015: 2% FY2021: Less than 5% Less than 5% Increase in tenant share of rent (Standard Metric: CE#5) Note: Because Home Forward does not have a pre-implementation baseline, we are not able to show the historical impact of this activity Total annual tenant share of rent FY2014: \$3,570,859 FY2020: \$6,626,328 Annual tenant rent share of \$6,270,000
+Metric Baseline Benchmark Final Projected Outcome Decrease in error rate of task cexecution (Standard Metric :: CE#3) Note: Because Home Forwar rd does not have a pre-imple ementation baseline, we are no t able to show the historical Average error rate in completing task FY2015: 2% FY2021: Less than 5% Less than 5% Increase in tenant share of re ent (Standard Metric: CE#5) Note: Because Home Forward does not have a pre-implementation baseline, we are not able to show the historical impact of this activity Total annual tenant share of rent FY2014: \$3,570,859 FY2020: \$6,626,328 Annual tenant rent share of \$6,270,000